dwernz/templates/README.md

 The Return to Main button will be on all webpages, since each page should have a different template design, navbars will not be consistent.

+The main framework is React, and for styling, styled-components is used.
+This helps with any duplicate class names that may occur with multiple collaborators, and similar components.

+## Current collaborators

+Daniel Wernz

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).